Gauteng: Economy

 Gauteng is considered the economic hub of South Africa and contributes heavily in the financial, manufacturing, transport, technology, and telecommunications sectors, among others.
 It also plays host to a large number of overseas companies requiring a commercial base in and gateway to Africa.

 Gauteng is home to the Johannesburg Stock Exchange, the largest stock exchange in Africa.
 Some of the largest companies in Africa and abroad are based in Gauteng, or have offices and branches there, such as Vodacom, MTN, Neotel, Microsoft South Africa and the largest Porsche Centre in the world.

 Although Gauteng is the smallest of South Africa's nine provinces—it covers a mere 1.5% of the country's total land area, the province is responsible for a third of South Africa's gross domestic product (GDP).
 Gauteng generates about 10% of the total GDP of sub-Saharan Africa and about 7% of total African GDP.
+Gauteng has the highest GDP and GDP per capita of all South Africa's provinces.
+Gauteng is also the province with the most taxpayers and the highest average taxable income per taxpayer according to the South African Revenue Service.